 Melbourne F1 Grand Prix: Top 10 Tips

-This year the Formula 1 Australian Grand Prix is on between 14 to the 17th of March 2019 .
+This year the Formula 1 Australian Grand Prix in Melbourne is on between 12 to the 15th of March, 2020.
 So in the race towards the big date, we’ve prepared a checklist to ensure you get off and running without a hitch.
+We have also put together our Top Tips for the Melbourne Grand Prix.

-The Melbourne Grand Prix is one of the biggest events on Melbourne’s sporting calendar and opens the FIA Formula One season with the first wave of the checked flag on March 17th 2019.
+The Australian Grand Prix in Melbourne one of the biggest events on Melbourne’s sporting calendar and opens the FIA Formula One season with the first wave of the checked flag on March 12th 2020.

-Over 100,000 F1 fans are expected to converge on Albert Park for the thunderous roars of the V6 turbo engine.
-Having heard fans’ cries for a revival of the ear splitting sounds of 2 years ago, noise is set to peak up to 25 per cent louder this year, adding to the excitement.
+Over 100,000 F1 fans are expected to converge on Albert Park for the thunderous roars of the V6 turbo engine for the Australian Grand Prix in Melbourne.

-Top 10 Tips for a Great Day at the GP
+Top 10 Tips for a Great Day at the Australian Grand Prix in Melbourne

 There is a stack of ticket options, from Corporate & Hospitality to Premium Zone, General Admission and Grandstand.
 Order your tickets with plenty of time for delivery or pick-up.
 And while it seems obvious, don’t forget your tickets on the day.
 A lanyard is a great way to keep your tickets close to you at all times.